 Digital rights management

 Yes.
-TMS is responsive and can be run on a wide variety of devices, including iPads, via RDP. eMuseum runs on all common web browsers.
+TMS can be run on a wide variety of devices, including iPads, via RDP. eMuseum runs on all common web browsers, and mobile devices.
 In addition, data can be easily extracted from the TMS database.

 No. TMS is supplied with Getty’s Art and Architecture Thesaurus and Thesaurus of Geographic Names.
 In addition, records can be created via ULAN and eMuseum Network, and Gallery Systems has extensive experience of integrating a very wide range of Thesauri including, for example, Species 2000 and Chenall’s Nomenclature.

 User-generated content can be supported in a number of ways and varies per implementation; an example – eMuseum to capture ‘public’ comments about an object either stored in eMuseum database, or written back to TMS database.

 TMS supports the following import formats: .csv, .txt, .xml, .xls, .xlsx, ASCII.
 We offer a TMS Importer (XML or XLS), with pre-defined format, and can create custom imports to meet either ongoing clients needs, or one-off projects.
 Object records from participating organisations can also be imported into TMS via eMuseum Network.

 TMS supports the following export formats: CSV, Excel, Powerpoint, Plain Text (ASCII), Rich Text (.rtf), PDF, XML and/or HTML files.
 XML can be structured to follow specific data formats including MARC XML and RDF XML. eMuseum provides data extraction APIs in JSON, XML and RDF XML formats for all types of published collection content.